• Skip to main content

 Fear as the Pillar

-This also explains why consciousness is not a philosophical puzzle sitting alongside the chain — it is intrinsic to it.
+This also explains why consciousness is not a philosophical puzzle sitting alongside the chain —it is intrinsic to it.
 A rigid, pre-programmed organism executing fixed responses to entropy-threats would be outcompeted by one that can feel the salience of novel situations and adjust in real time.
 The environment is constantly changing.
-Life must be genuinely “alive” to those changes to survive.
-Subjective experience — fear, need, desire, satisfaction — is not a mysterious extra layered on top of thermodynamic self-regulation.
-It is what flexible, adaptive thermodynamic self-regulation must be like from the inside.
+Life must be genuinely alive to those changes to survive.
+Subjective experience —fear, need, desire, satisfaction —is not a mysterious extra layered on top of thermodynamic self-regulation.
+It is what flexible, adaptive thermodynamic self-regulation must feel like from the inside.
 Natural selection would see to that.

-This is why “just let go of desire” and “just stop worrying” are impossible platitudes.
+This is why just let go of desire and just stop worrying are impossible platitudes.
 They ask a living thing to voluntarily switch off the mechanism that keeps it alive.
-Understanding this — viscerally, not just intellectually — is the beginning of genuine equanimity.
-You cannot fight what you don’t understand.
+Understanding this —viscerally, not just intellectually —is the beginning of genuine equanimity.
+You cannot find peace with what you do not understand.

 Fear Precedes Need